 Investigators should solicit subjects through means such as bulletin board notices, flyers, advertisements in newspapers, and announcements in classes other than their own.

 However, when a faculty member’s own students are the subjects of the research, such as in evaluating a teaching method, then, as the PI, the above concerns must be addressed in the protocol application submitted to the IRB.

+Having availability of student grades or personal student information as faculty, staff, or students does not mean the information at hand may be used for research.
+FERPA regulations govern what may or may not be used and what consent must be obtained before use of existing student data.
+Researchers planning to use CSU East Bay students as participants in their research projects should review FERPA regulations, consult with their department chair in advance, and provide a complete description of intended data collection and use in their IRB protocol.
+See also section 14.15 Access to CSUEB Email addresses and Student Data.

 Student Research